 But wait – there’s more.

-That means you would have to shoulder the cost of…
+That means you could have to shoulder the cost of things like…

 - The medical bills/expenses of the driver and their passengers.